Tag along with me to uncover a day in the life of a Business Analyst!

 On new bigger features, it’s much more structured and I like to get buy-in before I make changes to how the feature will work.
 I setup several discovery sessions for this.
 These include workshops, MoSCoW sessions, ideation session, stakeholder interviews etc…

-There is heavy UX involvement during the requirements elicitation process.
-I get buy-in on several key decisions and get sign off on the design and workflow together with the rest of the product team and UX team.
+There was heavy UX involvement during the requirements elicitation step.
+I get buy-in on several key decisions and get sign off on the design and workflow with the UX team and product owner.

 This is not all happening on the same day of course, but on any given day I would be involved in the planning and executing of any of these.